Coronavirus outbreak: How COVID-19 made changes in education system

 Fresh exemptions for lockdown period: MHA allows construction in rural areas

-With these swift actions by the government, students' education is at stake, who are now under the "house arrest".
+With these swift actions by the government, students' education is at stake.

 With tens of thousands school-going students in India are more or less under "house arrest", it is time to improve digital platforms judiciously to ensure that their learning does not stop.